≡ Menu

 These two breeds remain as some of the oldest remembered working breeds in the world – it wasn’t until the beginning of last century that the Cardigan Welsh Corgi Dog and the Pembroke Welsh Corgi Dog came to be “officially” recognized as two segregated breeds.

-They were both regarded as one, and there was copious in-fighting between the two factions regarding which breed was the superior Corgi.
+Up until then, they were both regarded as one, and there was copious in-fighting between the two factions regarding which breed was the superior Corgi.
 Even today there remains a little healthy rivalry between warring breeders (Which is a topic we’re not even going to get close to discussing)!

 In modern times…